Kankoda/Web/_includes/kankoda/licenses/terms.md

 ## License Validation

 Standard licenses are validated using network requests.
-The SDK can handle temporary connectivity loss, but requires regular connectivity for the license to be properly validated.
+The license validation is designed to handle temporary connectivity loss, but requires regular connectivity for a license to be properly validated.

-Yearly Gold/Business/Custom/Enterprise licenses are encoded into the SDK and also delivered as an encrypted file.
-Both options are validated on-device, without the need for network-based validation.
+Yearly Gold/Business/Custom/Enterprise licenses are encoded into the Software and also delivered as encrypted files.
+Both options are validated on-device without requiring network-based validation.

 ## License Expiration

-Standard licenses expire when the subscription ends, or when the on-device SDK license or license file expires.
-This will stop LicenseKit from being used until the license is renewed.
+Standard licenses expire when the subscription ends, or when the on-device license or license file expires.
+This will stop {{product}} from being used until the license is renewed.

 Yearly Gold/Business/Custom/Enterprise licenses can customize the license expiration behavior, to allow a grace period in already shipped versions of the related product.